TradeDoge/Crypto-Bot/README.md

 Download the Source anywhere you like that easy for you t.o find..

 Part 2.
-Editing the settings..
+Editing the settings.

 Open the bots main folder and find "config.js" file and open it with a text-editor: